 I'm a PhD student within the Multimodal Language and Cognition Group at the Center for Language Studies at Radboud University Nijmegen under supervision of prof. dr. Asli Özyürek and dr. Susanne Brouwer.
 My project entitled "relations between spatial language and cognition in deaf signers, speakers, and bimodal bilinguals" aims to investigate the effect of iconicity on language use and visual attention in deaf signers and hearing bimodal bilinguals compared to non-signers.
 For this, I use eye-tracking and behavioural methods to study the cognitive underpinnings of this iconicity effect.

 I’m passionate about science communication and Sign Language of the Netherlands.
 Please see Donders Wonders for my blogs about a wide range of sign language research related topics addressed to the general public.
-I also take part in a visual music interpretation trainee ship to gain more experiences in Deaf culture.
+I also take part in a visual music interpretation trainee ship to gain more experiences in how to use iconicity in sign languages effectively and in Deaf culture.

 Lab manager of the Multimodal Language and Cognition Group